Ohlone Audubon Society

 Hayward-Fremont Count Details

-All safety precautions, as for our field trips, must be adhered to, therefore, we are encouraging more feeder counts this year!
-Involve your neighbors!
+Last year, our team of 76 field participants and 20+ feeder watchers found 180 species, our second-highest total ever.
+Let’s see if we can beat that total this year!
+As always, we're looking for more volunteers to help out, including possibly some more experienced birders who would like to take over leading an area (all birding skills levels are welcome, though).As in past years, we are also encouraging feeder counters.
+Involve your family and neighbors!
 If you would like to participate as a feeder counter, please contact us with your address and we will let you know if your home is in the count circle.
-Data, including species seen and numbers along with hours watched, can be submitted to pagpegATaol.com.
+Data, including species seen and numbers, along with hours watched, can be submitted to the compiler, Bob Toleno.

 ---------------------------------------------------------------